-PO5 TEAM PLAYER/WORK ER Capable of working effectively in diverse teams in both classroom, laboratory, Physics workshop and in field-based situation PO6 SKILLED PROJECT MANAGER Capable of identifying/mobilizing appropriate resources required for a project, and managing a project through to completion, while observing responsible and ethical scientific conduct, safety and laboratory hygiene regulations and practices.
-PO7 DIGITALLY EFFICIENT Capable of using computers for computational and simulation studies in Physics.
-Proficiency in appropriate software for numerical and statistical analysis of data, accessing and using modern e-library search tools like - to locate, retrieve, and evaluate Physics information from renowned physics archives, accessing observational and experimental data made available by renowned research labs for further analysis PO8 ETHICAL AWARENESS/ ANALYTICAL REASONING The graduate should be capable of demonstrating the ability to think and analyze rationally with modern and scientific outlook and adopt objectives, which are unbiased and truthful in all aspects of work.
-She/he should be capable of identifying ethical issues related to one's work.
-She/he should be ready to appropriately acknowledge, direct and indirect contributions received from all sources, including from other personnel's in the work field.
+PO5 TEAM Capable of working effectively in diverse teams in both classroom, PLAYER/WORK laboratory, Physics workshop and in field-based situation ER PO6 SKILLED Capable of identifying/mobilizing appropriate resources required PROJECT for a project, and managing a project through to completion, while observing responsible and ethical scientific conduct safety and MANAGER laboratory hygiene regulations and practices.
+PO7 DIGITALLY Capable of using computers for computational and simulation EFFICIENT studies in Physics.
+Proficiency in appropriate software for numerical and statistical analysis of data, accessing and using modern e-library search tools like - to locate, retrieve, and evaluate Physics information from renowned physics archives, accessing observational and experimental data made available by renowned research labs for further analysis PO8 ETHICAL The graduate should be capable of demonstrating the ability to AWARENESS/ think and analyze rationally with modern and scientific outlook and adopt objectives, which are unbiased and truthful in all aspects ANALYTICAL of work.
+She/he should be capable of identifying ethical issues REASONING acknowledge, direct and indirect contributions received from all sources, including from other personnel's in the work field.
 Willing to contribute to the free development of knowledge in all forms.
 Further, unethical behavior such as fabrication, falsification or misrepresentation of data, or committing plagiarism, or not adhering to intellectual property rights should be avoided.
-PO9 PO10 SOCIAL, NATIONAL AND INTERNATIONA L PERSPECTIVE LIFE LONG LEARNERS The graduates should be able to develop a social perspective about the significance of their knowledge and skills for social well- being.
-They should have a national as well as an international perspective for their work and career in the chosen field of academic and research activities.
-Capable of self-paced and self-directed learning aimed at personal development and for improving knowledge/skill development and PO11 INVESTIGATIO N OF PROBLEMS reskilling in all areas of Physics.
-Ability of critical thinking, analytical reasoning and research based knowledge including design of experiments, analysis and interpretation of data to provide conclusions PO12 MODERN TOOL USAGE Ability to use and learn techniques, skills and modern tools for scientific practices PO13 SCIENCE AND SOCIETY Ability to apply reasoning to assess the different issues related to society and the consequent responsibilities relevant to the professional scientific practices PO14 ENVIRONMENT AND SUSTAINABILIT Y Ability to design and develop modern systems which are environmentally sensitive and to understand the importance of sustainable development PO15 ETHICS Apply ethical principles and professional responsibilities in scientific practices PO16 PROJECT MANAGEMENT Ability to demonstrate knowledge and understanding of the scientific principles and apply these to manage projects PO 17 INVESTIGATIO N OF PROBLEMS Ability of critical thinking, analytical reasoning and research based knowledge including design of experiments, analysis and interpretation of data to provide conclusions
+PO9 SOCIAL, The graduates should be able to develop a social perspective about the significance of their knowledge and skills for social well NATIONAL AND being.
+They should have a national as well as an international INTERNATIONA perspective for their work and career in the chosen field of L PERSPECTIVE academic and research activities.
+PO10 LIFE LONG Capable of self-paced and self-directed learning aimed at personal LEARNERS development and for improving knowledge/skill development and reskilling in all areas of Physics.
+PO11 INVESTIGATIO Ability of critical thinking, analytical reasoning and research N OF PROBLEMS based knowledge including design of experiments, analysis and interpretation of data to provide conclusions PO12 MODERN TOOL USAGE Ability to use and learn techniques, skills and modern tools for scientific practices PO13 SCIENCE AND SOCIETY Ability to apply reasoning to assess the different issues related to society and the consequent responsibilities relevant to the professional scientific practices PO14 ENVIRONMENT AND SUSTAINABILIT Y Ability to design and develop modern systems which are environmentally sensitive and to understand the importance of sustainable development PO15 ETHICS Apply ethical principles and professional responsibilities in scientific practices PO16 PROJECT MANAGEMENT Ability to demonstrate knowledge and understanding of the scientific principles and apply these to manage projects PO 17 INVESTIGATIO N OF PROBLEMS Ability of critical thinking, analytical reasoning and research based knowledge including design of experiments, analysis and interpretation of data to provide conclusions